 Shingles vaccine side effects

-Other side effects are very uncommon.
+Other side effects are uncommon or very rare.

 Allergic reaction to shingles vaccination